toba-madamori/Ecommerce-Store-Api/README.md

 #### Future Plans:

-Real-time customer service app
+-Real-time customer service app

-Cron job to automatically delete carts that have been inactive for a number of days
+-Cron job to automatically delete carts that have been inactive for a number of days

 #### Setup